Vysoké nad Jizerou: Administrative division

+Etymology

+The Czech word vysoké means 'high'.
+The settlement was named after its location.

 Geography

 Vysoké nad Jizerou is located about 16 km southeast of Jablonec nad Nisou.
 It lies in a hilly landscape of the Giant Mountains Foothills.
 The highest point is the hill Petruškovy vrchy at 720 m above sea level.

 History

 Vysoké was founded in the 14th century.
 The first written mention of Vysoké is from 1352, and on 4 August 1354 it officially became a town under the Latin name Alta Ciuitas.
 Glassworks in the town was mentioned in 1377.

 The town was conveniently located on the trade routes that gave it importance.
-The development of Vysoké was hampered by Thirty Years' War, famine in 1771–1772 and large fire in 1834, which destroyed almost all the wooden buildings.
+The development of Vysoké was hampered by Thirty Years' War, the famine of 1771–1772 and a large fire in 1834 that destroyed almost all wooden buildings.

 Transport

 There are no railways or major roads passing through the municipal territory.

 Sport

 Vysoké nad Jizerou is known as a ski resort.
-There are two ski areas, Větrov and Šachty.
+There are two ski areas called Větrov and Šachty.